Alert: pumpkin treats are back at Starbucks for the season, and I am THIS excited about it!

 Once the scones are cool, stir together the plain white glaze that coats the outside of each scone.
 Simply stir together 1 cup + 1 Tablespoon powdered sugar, with 2 Tablespoons half & half in a bowl.

 Spoon the glaze on top of the scones then gently spread to cover.
-Looking like Starbucks’ version already, no?!
+Looking like Starbucks’ version already, right?!

 While the glaze hardens for 10 minutes, whisk together the spiced drizzle that goes on top which includes 1 cup + 3 Tablespoons powdered sugar, 2 Tablespoons half & half, and the same spices we used in the scone batter – cinnamon, nutmeg, ginger, and cloves.
 I used the same bowl as the glaze to cut down on dishes to wash.

-Let the scones harden for 1 hour (or 30 minutes if they’re planted in front of a cool breeze!) then pour yourself a cup of hot coffee, kick back, and devour these sweet, dense, Starbucks Clone Pumpkin Scones!
+Let the glaze on the scones harden for 1 hour then pour yourself a cup of hot coffee, kick back, and devour these sweet, dense, Starbucks Clone Pumpkin Scones!

 Starbucks Clone Pumpkin Scones